tommyod/abelian/docs/index.rst

 * Represent the groups :math:`\mathbb{R}`, :math:`T`,
   :math:`\mathbb{Z}` and :math:`\mathbb{Z}_n` and facilitate computations on these.
-* Relationship between continuous and discrete should be 'pretty'.
+* Handle the relationship between discrete and continuous groups in a natural way using group homomorphisms.
 * DFT computations on discrete, finite groups and their products using the FFT.
 * The software should build on the mathematical theory.